jtheardw/mantissa/README.md

 ## Strength

 ### Lichess
-As of this writing, Mantissa is currently between 2150 and 2450 lichess ELO in most formats and is slowly getting stronger.
+As of this writing, Mantissa is currently between 2200 and 2450 lichess ELO in most formats and is slowly getting stronger.
 Lichess ELO does not seem to have a straightforward conversion into CCRL/CEGT/etc ratings, however.

 ### CCRL

-Mantissa currently holds a blitz ELO rating of 2999 on CCRL (as of version 3.0.0).
-This score may fluctuate in the future, as this is its first entry on the list.
+Mantissa 3.3.0 currently holds a blitz ELO rating of 3119 on CCRL 40/4 and 3099 on CCRL 40/15.

 ### CEDR

-Mantissa 3.0.0 has 2933 Rating points on the CEDR (Chess Engines Diary) System.
+Mantissa 3.3.0 has 3125 Rating points on the CEDR (Chess Engines Diary) System.

 ### CEGT

-Mantissa 3.0.0 has a 2877 rating on CEGT Blitz.
+Mantissa 3.3.0 has a 3025 rating on CEGT 40/20.

 ## Features